harrysolovay/state-mint/README.md

 The name was selected as it relates to the idea of an industrial facility that manufactures coins
 > "Mint: a place where money is coined, especially under state authority" (dictionary.com)

-While it is a nice play on words (especially relating to React.setState), the term "mint" also suggests something to the effect of governing (digital) assets.
+While it is a nice play on words (especially relating to `setState`), the term "mint" also suggests something to the effect of governing (digital) assets.
 All-in-all, I believe it's a good fit for this library, and could be adopted by others as a term for describing the instanciation of data stores.

 ### minting stores

 Stores are defined as ES6 classes, and then "minted" with the default-exported function of the `state-mint` package.
-By passing your stores to that `mint` function, the stores get extended with the setState method, along with performance enhancements, persistence features, and more.
+By passing your stores to that `mint` function, the stores get extended with the `setState` method, along with performance enhancements, (if configured) persistence features, subscriber controls and more.
 The extended class is then instanciated and placed appropriately within a scope that can only be accessed by a minted component.
 This prevents accidental overwrites and other conflicts.

 ```js
 import mint from 'state-mint'